rust-lang/rfcs/text/2856-project-groups.md

 Both the retrospective and the archival announcement can and likely should be written as a single post.
-However there will be times where having a timely retrospective will not be possible, and in that case a shorter seperate announcement post is appropiate.
+However there will be times where having a timely retrospective will not be possible, and in that case a shorter separate announcement post is appropriate.

 # Drawbacks